kylexqian/RTOS-RPi-446/README.md

 also report that `serverip` is not set, but that's ok for now.
 As long as we have an ip address from DHCP, we're in good shape.

-Now we need to configure u-boot to fetch our image.
+Now we need to configure u-boot to fetch the image (that we'll compile next).
 Tell u-boot the ip address of your TFTP server (recorded in the makefile!) with (for example):

 ```
 setenv serverip 192.xyz.zbc.def